exoescape/splinter_2022/README.md

 ## Atmospheric Escape and Evolution

 We invite the exoplanet science community to attend this exciting splinter session to be held during the [Exoplanets 4](https://aas.org/meetings/aastcs9/exoplanets) conference.
-There will be no option for remote participation.

 🗓 **When:** Wednesday, May 4th 2022, 1:00 PM PT.